micfun123/sandwich_shop/README.md

 The app is built using Flutter and Dart, and it is designed primarily to be run in a web browser.

+This project lets the user purchase sandwiches in the sizes of 6-inch and footlong.
+The user can also leave a comment with their order.
+Users are limited to ordering a maximum of 5 sandwiches at a time.

+# Installation and Setup Instructions

 ## Install the essential tools

 1. **Terminal**: